oalex90/alex-olivera/README.md

 =================

 This site consists of web developement projects I have worked on recently.
 These projects make use of the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).

+I have not had the chance to do much testing in Safari, so it is recommeneded to use Google Chrome when accessing this site.
 ------------

 This site makes use of the following environment variables: